“SUMMER OF lOVE”

 “Roger really is a cool guy,” Dennis assured.

-They all made a habit meeting once a week at a bar near the law offices at Beverly and Wilshire.
+They had a habit meeting once a week at a bar near the law offices at Beverly and Wilshire.

 Dennis brought an entourage of guys from the radio station every time.
 His friend Roger did prove to be a stand-up guy, although he could not give up his insistence that Dennis and Samantha should be a couple.